21parth/CSharp-basics/AccessModifiers/AccessModifiers.md

 ## Internal
 - We can access internal classes in the same assembly or you can say same class library or in same dll.
 ## Internal protected
-- It is weird. same assembly and derived class. what??
+- It is weird. same assembly and derived class.
+Wait what??